Drawdown Lifetime Mortgages Explained

 Serious Health Condition/Older Higher LTV (60%)

-For drawdown lifetime mortgage examples that are more specific to your circumstances, contact a specialist.
+Contact a specialist for drawdown lifetime mortgage examples that are more specific to your circumstances.

 Can I get a drawdown lifetime mortgage with credit issues?

-If you have bad credit, then this could potentially affect your chances of approval for a drawdown lifetime mortgage, however, as there are no repayments, bad credit is usually less of an issue for lenders.
-That being said, every lender has different criteria so some may want to look at your credit report when assessing your application for a drawdown lifetime mortgage.
+If you have bad credit, this could affect your chances of approval for a drawdown lifetime mortgage.
+However, bad credit is usually less of an issue for lenders with no repayments.
+Every lender has different criteria, so some may want to look at your credit report when assessing your application for a drawdown lifetime mortgage.

-For more information on how each of these can affect your drawdown lifetime mortgage application, see our bad credit mortgages section or make an enquiry and the advisors we work with will talk you through everything.
+For more information on how each of these can affect your drawdown lifetime mortgage application, see our bad credit mortgages section or make an enquiry.
+The advisors we work with will walk you through everything.

 Are there any other alternatives to a drawdown lifetime mortgage?

-Yes, there may be other alternatives that work out more cost efficient or better for you and your circumstances.
+Yes, other alternatives may be more cost-efficient or better for you and your circumstances.

 These can include: